yuzhou-wang/InMAP-GoogleCloud/README.md

 # InMAP-LLM
-Connect InMAP with LLM (Gemini API)
+Query information from InMAP using LLM (Gemini API).